GameStop bails on search for buyer, shares tumble

 |GAMESTOP CORP

-Shares tumbled more than 20 percent in premarket trading on the news.
+Shares tumbled more than 25 percent in early trading on the news.

 However, in the company’s release on the sale abandonment plans, the company didn’t lay out strategic alternatives.